marcus-crane/utf9k/content/questions/enterprise-software.md

 ]
 +++

-## How can I monitoring JAMF downloads on macOS?
+## How can I monitor JAMF downloads on macOS?

 For large downloads, such as macOS updates, it can be annoying that tools like Self Service don't surface download metrics